01 Jul What Is Video Games Tax Relief?

 Can expenditure already used within an R&D claim also be applied?

-Whilst companies can make both R&D and VGTR claims, costs which have already been included in one of the two cannot be included within the other.
+Whilst companies can make both R&D and VGTR claims, costs that have already been included in one of the two cannot be included within the other.

 The most tax-efficient way of applying the costs to the two different schemes can differ depending on the individual circumstances of the business.
 It is therefore recommended for you to speak to an accountant for professional advice.